 These crispy little chips came out extremely close to the flavor of commercial BBQ potato chips!
 We LOVED them!
 So crisp, too.
 And best of all, these little snack chips are an Atkins Induction friendly recipe.
 Of course, you can omit the spice blend for plain “potato chips”.
+I also have a Nacho Cheese “Corn” Chip recipe you might like.

 I have often wondered if you could deep fry jicama, but I honestly just didn’t believe you could hide the sweet quality jicama has enough to want to even try it.
 I also didn’t think I could ever slice it thin enough to work for something like this.
 Well, I recently bought a little folding Rival slicer and it slices jicama VERY thin.
 These are delicious with burgers or by themselves!